Homesteading Family Logo

 Why You Need Recipes That Use a Lot of Milk

-Our milk cow is a serious milk producer for several months out of the year.
-On average, three to six gallons a day, so we learned what to do with raw milk and that making homemade dairy products practical keeps our family eating well on a budget
+On average, we are getting ten gallons a day, so we learned how to process raw milk, what to do with raw milk and that making homemade dairy products practical keeps our family eating well on a budget

 Our daughter also took on raising goats for dairy, so our dairy animals have given us a steady supply of milk that requires us to keep on top of our abundance.
 I can’t bear to throw out one cup, let alone a gallon of milk.